FGASA assists members to register with it’s accredited partner Institute for Guides and Trackers (IGT) to enroll for CATHSSETA programmes.

 - A certified/notarised copy of your foreign passport (for non-South Africans)

 If you are a foreign national and you do not intend to work as a guide in South Africa, then please send us a letter, signed by you, clearly stating that you do not ever intend on working as a guide in South Africa and that you do not want or require CATHSSETA registration.
+Please note that any foreigner wishing to work in South Africa, must obtain a work permit in order to get registered with a provincial registrar as a legal guide.

 If you do intend on working as a guide in South Africa then you must send through the required documentation, we will not make any exceptions to this.